802.11 Wireless Simulation and Anomaly Detection using HMM and UBM: Experimental Results and Evaluation

-For each experiment we repeated the simulation 10 times with different seeds to be able to examine the model on rather different sets.

-Figure \ref{fig:3} demonstrates the HMM likelihood series and the detected anomalies for the three different variants of this scenario as well as the case without anomalies.
-The valley shapes in these images show the sudden drops of the likelihood values during the anomalous periods, and the marked points are the anomalies detected by the aforementioned \textit{Threshold Detection} algorithm.
-Note that the precision of this algorithm is not ideal and there are some points where likelihood falls are not detected by this algorithm.
-This figure shows that HMM detects very short shutdown periods that last exactly one time-slot (Figure \ref{fig:3-2}) or less than one time-slot (Figures \ref{fig:3-3}).
-The wider valleys in Figure \ref{fig:3-1} are related to longer halt\underline{{ }{ }}periods.
+Figure \ref{fig:3} demonstrates the HMM likelihood series and the anomalies detected for the test dataset of this scenario.
+The valley shapes in this image shows the sudden drops of the likelihood values during the anomalous periods, and the marked points are the anomalies detected by the aforementioned \textit{Threshold Detection} algorithm.
+The black diamonds shows the actual anomalous points generated during the simulation.

+Both HMM and HMM-UBM detect even short shutdown periods that only last for one time-slot.
+However, Figure \ref{fig:3-1} shows that the HMM model built with only normal data gives a clearer model rather than the HMM-UBM model built with the entire dataset, including the anomalous experiments.
+Despite this, HMM-UBM obtain great values for precision and recall, and even somewhat higher precision results.

-Figure \ref{fig:4} shows the boxplot diagram of the anomaly detection's precision and recall computed for Raw\underline{{ }{ }}Data, PCA and HMM models.
-In these experiments HMM achieves higher precision values producing smaller false positives compared to the other two approaches which is an eminent aspect in anomaly detection.
-However, the recall outcomes show that in this scenario HMM is not able to recognize all the anomalous cases while the other two methods are.
-Note that this type of anomaly is not very difficult to detect just by looking at Raw\underline{{ }{ }}Data as there is a visible change in data set features when the power is gone and no connection is recorded.
+Figure \ref{fig:4} shows the boxplot diagram of the anomaly detection's precision and recall computed for RawData, PCA, HMM, and HMM-UBM models.
+In these experiments both HMM and HMM-UBM achieve higher precision value and smaller false positive ratio compared to the baseline approaches (RawData and PCA).

+Note that this type of anomaly is not very difficult to be detected just by looking at RawData as there is a visible change in dataset features when the power is gone and no session is recorded.
+That is the reason RawData attains 100\% recall.
+However, it produces relatively high false positive result that yields low precision.